Fatigued Truck Driver Accident Lawyer in Houston

 The Federal Motor Carrier Safety Administration (FMCSA) reported that 13% of commercial motor vehicle (CMV) drivers were fatigued at the time of their crash.
 Why is it then that companies continue to allow drivers extra hours on the road?

 This is mainly because truck drivers feel more pressure to take on extra hours due to low wages.
 Big companies often fail to put safety over productivity.
-This, unfortunately, puts not only truck drivers but other motor vehicles on the road at risk.
+This, unfortunately, puts not only truck drivers but other motor vehicles on the road at risk, and many times fatalities occur, in that case, contact an accidental death attorney in Houston, TX without hesitation.

 As your law firm, we will be able to look into the history of tired driver infractions at a particular company, which will help you receive compensation for your accident.
 There are severe penalties for companies failing to abide by these laws, one of which being a lawsuit against both the driver and the company employing them.